Mint-System/Ansible-Build/README.md

 `cd Ansible-Playbooks`

-Set a password to encrypt the Ansible vault.
+Generate a password file for Ansible vault.

-`export VAULTPASSWORD=PASSWORD`

-Create a password file.

-`echo "$VAULTPASSWORD" > .vault_pass`

-Make it executable.

-`chmod 600 .vault_pass`

-Create a log file and own it.

-`sudo touch /var/log/ansible.log && sudo chown $USER: /var/log/ansible.log`
+`task generate-passwordfile $PASSWORD`

+Initialize and install Ansible.

+`task init; task install-ansible`

-Install python and ansbile dependencies.
+Install Python and Ansible dependencies.

-`./task install-packages`
+`task install-packages`

 Create an inventory and configure a role.